SwiftDevJournal/JiraKit/README.md

 Add the package from Xcode by selecting the project in the project editor, clicking the Package Dependencies button at the top of the project editor, and clicking the Add button at the bottom of the package list.

-A sheet opens Enter the URL for JiraKit, `https://github.com/SwiftDevJournal/JiraKit` in the search field to find JiraKit and add it to your project
+A sheet opens.
+Enter the URL for JiraKit, `https://github.com/SwiftDevJournal/JiraKit` in the search field to find JiraKit and add it to your project

 ## Using JiraKit